How Sleep Heals Illness and Boosts Immunity

 A recent study found a strong correlation that deep sleep and quality sleep were linked to relieving the effects of anxiety.
 The study also explored how sleepless nights can raise anxiety levels by up to 30%.
 Getting to sleep at night when you have anxiety can be quite difficult and if your sleep problems persist, you should reach out to your local doctor or GP for guidance and advice.

 In a recent study, researchers found that sleep allows the body’s immune cells, a type of white blood cell, to attach to their targets and activate their proteins, which are known as integrins.
 This process helps the body to fight off infections and illnesses.
 The study also demonstrated how certain conditions, such as chronic stress, can make the body more likely to get sick.
+If you’re struggling to sleep, a quick way to improve your ability to nod off is to exercise more.
+Check out our podcast for more information.

 Sleeping isn’t the only way to boost your body’s immune system.
 Here are six other ways to help improve your well-being: